nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `edit person 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit person 7 p/91234567 e/ a/123 Clementi Rd` Edits the phone number and address of the 7th person to be `91234567` and `123 Clementi Rd` respectively and clears the email address.
-- `edit person 2 n/Betsy Crower a/ t/` Edits the name of the 2nd person to be `Betsy Crower` and clears the address and all existing tags.
+- `edit person 2 n/Bernice Yu a/ t/` Edits the name of the 2nd person to be `Bernice Yu` and clears the address and all existing tags.

 ![result for 'edit person'](images/edit_person.png)